swarali-gurjar/C-plus-plus-Decision-making-statements-using-loops/README.md

 # Decision-making-statements-using-loops

 # Aim:
-To study and implement C++ Arrays and strings
+To study and implement C++ Decision making statements using loops.

 ## Theory: